StarYQ/ta-tools/README.md

 # ta-tools
-Functions to help speed up some TA tasks
+Functions to help speed up some TA tasks.

 Run ```app.py``` to get started.